turingschool-examples/frontend-mod-1-prework/day_3/questions.md

   //  block of code to be executed if the condition1 is false and condition2 is true

 6. Other than an `if` statement, can you think of any other ways we might want to use a conditional statement?
-'else' if the condition does not match any of the conditional statements.
+'else' if the condition is false for all of the conditional statements.
 This allows the output to default to whatever might fall under 'else'.